-SITUATION SOLUTION

-Pump running - no Fill Tank

-water Clear the water line to the pump

-Pump does not Check the pump switch

-run Check the 12- volt fuses

-Check the electrical connections

-Check the battery
+NOTICE SITUATION SOLUTION Never allow the pump to run Pump running - no water Fill TankClear the water line to the pump for long periods without water being present in the supply tank, as doing so may cause physical damage or blow fuses.
+Pump does not run Check the pump switch Check the 12- volt fuses Check the electrical connections Check the battery

+If water does not flow when a faucet is turned ON while using the demand system, see the following troubleshooting chart above.
 All the water must be drained from the freshwater system when the unit is not in use for extended periods.
 For more detailed information regarding the water pump, refer to the water pump manufacturer's brochure in your motorhome Owner's Information Package.